Drei Damen vom Grill

-Drei Damen vom Grill was a German television series that aired from 1978 to 1992 on Germany's public television station, ARD.
+Drei Damen vom Grill is a German television series that aired from 1978 to 1992 on Germany's public television station, ARD.

 The series revolved around the Färber family (grandmother Margarete, mother Magda and daughter Margot Färber) who ran a snack bar in West Berlin.
 The show not only depicts their lives and work, but also reflects the division of Berlin and later the German Reunification.

 International Syndication

 The series aired in several countries with the original German audio, but with English subtitles.
 It ran in Australia on SBS for many years under the title "Three Ladies and Their Hot Dog Stand."
 In France, it aired as "Les aventures de trois filles au grill" on FR3.
 It also ran in Portugal as "3 Garotas na Terra de Salsicha" on RTP2.